-Åsa Kalmér is a director actor & set designer.
-Since her debut as a director 1991 at the Royal Dramatic Theatre in Stockholm, se has directed almost 50 productions for theatre, film, television, opera and radio drama.
+Åsa Kalmér is a director, actor & set designer.
+Since her debut as a director 1991 at the Royal Dramatic Theatre in Stockholm, she has directed almost 50 productions for theatre, film, television, opera and radio drama.

 Åsas debut as an director & set designer was at The National Theatre of Sweden, Royal Dramaten, 1991 with “La nuit just avant les forêt” by Bernard Marie Koltés with actor Thorsten Flinck.
-Since, she has been working at most of the swedish scenes from The Royal Dramatic Theatre, Stockholm City Theatre & The Royal Opera to the Swedish Television, radio theatre and Theatre Galeasen.
-Last years she worked at Kansallis Teatteri, The Finnish National Theatre in Helsinki.
-Right now she is directing a performance at The Swedish National Theatre in Helsinki.
+Since, she has been working at most of the Swedish scenes from The Royal Dramatic Theatre, Stockholm City Theatre & The Royal Opera to the Swedish Television, Public Service Radio Theatre and Theatre Galeasen.
+She also directed at the Kansallis Teatteri, The Finnish National Theatre in Helsinki and the The Swedish National Theatre in Helsinki.

 She has recevied the Swedish Authors’ Fund Prize 2005 for MAMMOR FÅR INTE DÖ (MOTHERS MUSTN’T DIE) by Marie Lundqvist, the Swedish Critics award 2003,